Bradley-Butcher/elicit/README.md

 ## Usage

 There is little practical use that can be derived from the codebase in it's current state.
-However, you may look in the `scripts` folder for examples.
+However, you may look in the `scripts` folder for some VERY early examples.

 ## Components

-We currently identify six key pieces of information we aim to extract from each case:
+We currently (plan to) identify six key pieces of information we aim to extract from each case:

 - Defendent(s)
 - Victim(s)